 Plugins within mm-renderer communicate (through intermediate libraries, which aren't shown) with the Screen Graphics Subsystem for outputting video and with the io-audio utility for outputting audio.
 Screen is the windowing system that mm-renderer uses to render video to the display.
-The io-audio utility is a resource manager that dynamically loads and configures audio drivers; mm-renderer uses it to deliver the audio in media tracks to the appropriate output devices (e.g., speakers).
+The io-audio utility is a resource manager that dynamically loads and configures audio drivers; mm-renderer uses it to deliver audio to the appropriate output devices (e.g., speakers).